International Fuel Tax Agreement – Interstate Fuel Tax License

-IFTA stands for International Fuel Tax Agreement, and it is the type of fuel tax account you need if you have a rig that drives out of Indiana to other places.
+IFTA stands for International Fuel Tax Agreement, and it is the type of fuel tax account you need if you have a rig that drives outside of Indiana.
 This tax primarily pays for road and bridge repairs that local and state roads need.
-Motor carriers from all states (and Canada, too!) must register for IFTA if they leave their home base (Base Jurisdiction-IFTA), which in this case is Indiana.
+Motor carriers from all states (and Canada) must register for IFTA if they leave their home base (Base Jurisdiction-IFTA), which in this case is Indiana.

 Who needs to know about this?

 Well, if you are based out of Indiana and drive a big rig across state lines and your rig meets any of the following, you might need an IFTA account: